NRA boss says he didn't tell group leaders before bankruptcy - WTMJ

 LaPierre acknowledge in a deposition that he used McKenzie’s yacht in the summers following a 2012 school shooting in Connecticut and a 2018 massacre in Florida, and on other occasions.
 He said he didn’t think the trips had to be disclosed because his family was on the yacht as a “security retreat.”

-The New York state asked LaPierre Wednesday if McKenzie, who he said also goes by Stanton, was a friend.
+The New York state lawyer asked LaPierre if McKenzie, who he said also goes by Stanton, was a friend.

 “In my work, if I’m the quarterback, he’s one of the people on the field that can hit, is block and tackling, can help us win this and further the interest of the NRA,” LaPierre replied.